pooja-cyber/apigee-maven-deployments/Readme.md

 2 project directories represent 2 separate API projects.

-##### simple-api
 First **simple-api** is minimal example Apigee API proxy which uses [httpbin.org](http://httpbin.org) as a backend.

-It has **apiproxy** subdirectory (the actual Apigee API proxy bundle) and **deploy** sub directory which contains Maven configuration for deployment (*pom.xml* and *confing.json*).
+It has *apiproxy* subdirectory (the actual Apigee API proxy bundle) and *deploy* sub directory which contains files for Maven configuration  ( *pom.xml* and *confing.json* ).

-##### simple-api-with-node.js
 Second **simple-api-with-node.js** is again minimal example of Apigee API proxy with Node.js application deployed together as a backend target for API.
-This project is similar to the first one as it has **apiproxy** subdirectory containing the actual Apigee proxy bundle as well as **deploy** directory with Maven configuration files.
+This project is similar to the first one as it has *apiproxy* subdirectory containing the actual Apigee proxy bundle as well as *deploy* directory with Maven configuration files.

-In addition it has **node** directory which contains Node.js application.
+In addition it has *node* directory which contains Node.js application.
 This application is not dependent on Apigee Edge and can be run localy as independent Node app.
 If its deployed to Apigee Edge it becomes the backend target for API proxy.

 If you are interested to learn more about using Node.js applications in Apigee Edge platform, I have created project on GitHub which describes steps of creating dynamic API mock in Apigee.

-##### deployment
+#### Deployment

 In order to deploy API proxy to Apigee Edge Cloud you have to navigate to **deploy** directory